PhilT/machines/README.md

 Development, Patches, Pull Requests
 ---------------------------------------

-* Fork the project.
+* Fork the project
 * Test drive your feature addition or bug fix
-* Commit, do not mess with rakefile, version, or history.
+* Commit, do not mess with rakefile, version, or history
 * Send me a pull request.
-Please use topic branches.
+Please use topic branches

-Currently adding package tests and integration test.
-Feel free to add/enhance packages and submit pull requests.
+* Feel free to add/enhance packages and submit pull requests
-Package tests are a bit of a bind now.
-They need to be more flexible to but do catch a lot of potential issues.
+* Package tests are a bit of a pain but do catch a lot of potential issues

 References